moq-wg/moq-transport/draft-ietf-moq-transport.md

 }
 ~~~

 The `StartGroupSequence` and `StartObjectSequence` parameters specifies the starting group and object sequence from where the objects within a tracks needs to be delivered.
 The `EndGroupSequence` and `EndObjectSequence` parameters identify the ending group and object sequence values respectively.
-Such requests are "closed/bounded interval" requests and subscription is terminated when the objects defined by the range are delivered.
-For cases where the requested range cannot be satisfied, publishers MUST respond with SUBSCRIBE ERROR message with Error Code set to TODO.
+Such requests are "closed/bounded interval" requests and subscription is terminated when the objects defined by the requested range are published. if the requested range cannot be satisfied, publishers MUST send SUBSCRIBE ERROR message with Error Code set to TODO.

 Additionally subscribers can include only the `StartGroupSequence` and `StartObjectSequence` parameters to indicate "open/unbounded interval" requests, wherin only the absolute start point for object delivery is specified.
 If either of the  `StartGroupSequence` and `StartObjectSequence` cannot be satisfied, publishers MUST respond with SUBSCRIBE ERROR message with Error Code set to TODO.

 ## Track Request Parameters {#track-req-params}